Developer Guide

 Implementation details

-When the user enters a valid command with the search keywords, the arguments are parsed by the FindCommmandParser
+When the user enters a valid command with the search keywords, the arguments are parsed by the FindCommmandParser which

 converts the string of arguments into a list.
-The list is subsequently passed on to a NameContainsKeywordsPredicate
+The list is subsequently passed on to a NameContainsKeywordsPredicate object

 that uses the list of keywords to find the search results based on the supplied keywords.
 Take note that Find Command supports